RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-Include the translator(s) after the title and add the date of original publication in brackets (if applicable) after the publication details.
+Include the translator(s) after the title and add the date of original publication in parentheses (if applicable) after the publication details.

 ##### Rule